 It all started with the initial wave of ‘panic buying’ at bigger supermarkets.
 Empty shelves caused shoppers to look for alternative sources of goods a little closer to home.
 Corner shops, farm shops, world food stores, markets, and veg box suppliers all saw boosts to business, and trade suppliers turned to servicing customers directly to capture some of this demand.

 Once lockdown was underway, many of us looked to local shops again to avoid the stress and hassle of visiting bigger retail parks and supermarkets.
-High street hardware stores, butchers, and takeaways became invaluable, and we learned about the work local businesses had been doing in the community to deliver food to vulnerable people and key workers.
+High street hardware stores, butchers, and takeaways became invaluable, and we saw local businesses supporting their respective communities by delivering food to vulnerable people and key workers.

 Non-essential retailers appealed to local trade too, by offering free delivery within local postcodes, often using cycle couriers or low-emission vans.
 We also bought gift vouchers and online experiences to help our favourite restaurants make it through lockdown.